Adaptive Reinforcement for Open-ended Medical Reasoning via Semantic-Guided Reward Collapse Mitigation: Dataset Detailed Analysis

-The MedXpertQA~\cite{zuo2025medxpertqa} dataset is a recent benchmark aimed at evaluating expert-level medical reasoning in large language and vision-language models.
-It includes a pure-text QA set and a multimodal subset; we use only the latter in our experiments.
-The multimodal portion contains 2,000 multiple-choice questions paired with medical images, covering complex diagnostic and interpretative tasks in clinical settings.
+\textbf{MedXpertQA.} The MedXpertQA~\cite{zuo2025medxpertqa} dataset is a recent benchmark designed to evaluate expert-level medical reasoning in large language and vision–language models.
+It includes both a pure-text QA set and a multimodal subset; we use only the latter in our experiments.
+The multimodal portion contains 2,000 multiple-choice questions paired with medical images, covering complex diagnostic and interpretative tasks encountered in clinical practice.